lukaszkukla/hangman-x/README.md

 It is a third project on my journey with [Code Institute](https://codeinstitute.net/ie/) to become a fullstack web developer.
 It is intended to put my knowledge into practice.

 [Hangman game](https://en.wikipedia.org/wiki/Hangman_(game)#:~:text=Though%20the%20origins%20of%20the,to%20fill%20in%20the%20blanks.) requires user to reveal the secret word by guessing the individual letters.
-Player have 6 attempts per word to beat the game before it will be 'hanged'.
+Player has 6 attempts per word to beat the game before it will be 'hanged'.

 My version of the game calls for random word via API.
 Player can enter its name and choose between 2 languages.
-Game continues until user stops, loose all lives or resigns.
+Game continues until user stops, lose all lives or resigns.

 For the purpose of testing its functionality user may enter word **'cheat'** to get a hint of the hidden word.
 This functionality is only for the [Code Institute](codeinstitute.com) testing and grading purposes.